 You may also have clients who insist on a certain level of cover before they’ll employ you.
 And think about any contracts you missed out on.
 Is there a chance you were ruled out of the running because your professional indemnity cover wasn’t considered enough?

 The AAT goes a step further and stipulates a minimum level of cover for its licensed bookkeepers.
-Click here to see the specifics.
+You can read the specifics here.

 And there are other requirements.
-The AAT says its members’ PI cover must work on what’s called an ‘any one claim’ basis.
-This is something to look out for when choosing your insurance as it means each claim is treated separately.
+The AAT says its members’ professional indemnity cover must work on what’s called an ‘any one claim’ basis.
+This is something to look out for when choosing your insurance policy as it means each claim is treated separately.

 So, say your level of cover is £50,000, your insurer will pay compensation up to that amount for each claim against you within the insurance period.
 In each case it will also pay up to £50,000 in legal costs on top.

-Another of the AAT’s requirements is that its members’ PI cover should be ‘retroactive’.
+Another of the AAT’s requirements is that its members’ professional indemnity cover should be ‘retroactive’.
 This is important since it means you’re covered for past work.

 ‘Retro’ effectively stretches your policy’s start date backwards, usually to when you started your business.
 It means you’re covered for complaints about work you did previously…which is a good thing, considering errors can take months or even years to emerge.